slackapi/python-slack-hooks/README.md

 ## Setup

-Before getting started, make sure you have a development workspace where you have permissions to install apps.
-If you don’t have one set up, go ahead and create one.
+Before getting started, make sure you have a development workspace where you have permissions to install apps. **Please note that leveraging all features in this project require that the workspace be part of [a Slack paid plan](https://slack.com/pricing).**

 ### Install the Slack CLI